caplearazvan/DevOps_project/Weather-app/README.md

 This is a small python application that reads the wheather form a specific location
 ## How it works
-The wheather.py file uses am api from openweathermap.org, and throug a key you can retrive the information in a json format Then the json format is parsed and the information needed is placed in python variable
+The wheather.py file uses an api from openweathermap.org, and through a key you can retrive the information in a json format Then the json format is parsed and the information needed is placed in python variable

 ### Dependencies: